 So many of us have had to grow up and learn the hard way when it comes to money.
 I hope to change that by assisting people of all ages and backgrounds to change their relationship with money forever.
 Let’s Build Financial Muscle together.

 I am a professional financial planner, NASM-certified personal trainer, author, and speaker.
 I am extremely passionate about assisting others to make transformations in their lives.
 I have had the great honor to serve many individuals and help them overcome obstacles to achieve their goals.

 Before I pursued my passion for all things financial muscle, I worked in a variety of corporate positions in information technology and energy management.
 My career prior to starting my business was much like the character Peter in the movie Office Space!
 Despite working with some amazing people, I knew that corporate life was not for me.
-Once I finally got the opportunity to pursue my dream business, it’s been such a joy.
+Once I finally got the opportunity to pursue my dream career, it’s been such a joy.

 • Bryant University – Financial Planning Course (2016)

 • Uniform Investment Advisor Law Examination , NASAA Series 65 (2016)